mckennapsean/dissertation/content/06-security.md

 ## Personas Design Method

-The next design method we present was utilized during our second project: designing a cyber security dashboard for communication of cyber information.
-We have included sample images of the dashboard in [@fig:dashboard] to show how a design method can iteratively improve upon the design of a final deployed tool.
-We began this project with a broad, and fuzzy, goal, requiring us to take a step back and identify the needs of the users; again, we started in the _understand_ design activity.
+The personas design method was utilized as a way to identify potential users for a cyber security dashboard for communication of cyber information.
+We began this design study with a broad, and fuzzy, goal, requiring us to take a step back and identify the needs of the users; again, we started in the _understand_ design activity.
 But who were the real users for a dashboard?
 With the task of communication, we surmised that more than one type of user was meant to utilize the dashboard.
 We could not find much research discussing users beyond network analysts, so our motivation was to uncover information on a range of users for